vincenthopf/farmer-mode/README.md

 ## Credits

-Built by [Vince Hopf](https://github.com/vincenthopf).
+Built by [Vince](https://github.com/vincenthopf).
 Based on [The Farmer Was Replaced](https://thefarmerwasreplaced.com/) by Daniel Springwald.